rafael-santiago/kryptos/doc/MANUAL.md

 If you want to generate the iv on your own, you need to care about the content of the fields ``iv`` and ``iv_size`` from the ``kryptos_task_ctx`` struct.
 The iv should point to the chunk of bytes required as iv by the current used cipher and the iv_size must store the total in byte of that byte chunk.
-If you generate na invalid iv the encryption/decryption will fail.
+If you generate an invalid iv the encryption/decryption will fail.
 As a result the kryptos_last_task_succeed(...) will indicate a zero value.

 Details about a failure always can be accessed by the field ``result_verbose`` from the ``kryptos_task_ctx`` struct.